Why Johnny Adopts Identity-Based Software Signing: A Usability Case Study of Sigstore: Acknowledgments

 \section{Acknowledgments}

 We thank the study participants for contributing their time to this work.
 We acknowledge support from Google, Cisco, and NSF \#2229703.
+We thank Kimberly Hung for assistance with figure preparation.
 We also thank Hayden Blauzvern and all reviewers who provided feedback on this work. \fi